 Potential trade areas between Bangladesh and Canada are pharmaceuticals, leather and leather products, software, ICT collaboration, jute and jute products, textile, handicrafts, vegetables, bi-cycle, high-end RMG etc. The Government of Bangladesh through its’ Missions abroad consistently working hard to increase export volume through trade diversification and business to business contacts.

 Fertilizers, value added agro products, grains, lentils, chickpeas, canola seed/canola oil, light and heavy machineries, construction materials, steel and iron related products, medical equipment, locomotive, solar power accessories, green energy and petroleum and petro-products.

 Bangladesh’s liberalized investment policies particularly in the areas of infrastructure building have opened new opportunities for Canadian companies.
 Canadian companies can invest in food processing, agro-processing, IT and telecommunications, renewable energy, green tech industries, light and heavy engineering, shipbuilding and service sectors i.e. tourism, hospitals etc.

 Bangladesh is pursuing ‘Blue Economy’ after the delimitation of the maritime boundaries with India and Myanmar.
-This has opened a wide horizon of foreign investments opportunities for Canadians.
+This has opened a wide horizon of foreign investments opportunities for Canada.
 Bangladesh and Canada are currently negotiating Foreign Investment Protection Agreement (FIPA), which will help to attract more direct investments from Canada.
-Both the countries have inked an Air Services Agreement.
-This will pave the way for more bilateral trade between Bangladesh and Canada strengthen people-to-people contact.
+Both the countries have inked an Air Services Agreement; Bangladesh is expected to launch direct Biman flight to Toronto, Canada soon.
+Such direct flight to Canada will pave the way for more bilateral trade and strengthening people-to-people contact.